charles-uno/Bloodlines/04_how_to_play.md

 Broadly, the rules work the same during a fight that they do at any other time.
 Players participate in whatever order feels natural.
 The GM interjects on behalf of NPCs, and prompts the PCs for rolls.
 No roll ever results in nothing happening.
 The specifics of how these rules are applied during a confrontation bears additional discussion, however.

 During a confrontation, players should contribute as they like, within reason, even if not everyone else has gone since their last turn.
 If some players contribute more than others, it can be presumed that the action is simply moving faster around those PCs!
 Of course, if the GM deems some players to be participating too little, they may specifically prompt them.

-> When confronted with a band of ambushers, the GM finds that Tor Byorn is taking far more turns than Oxyehenhuain.
-In order to involve Oxye in the action, the GM prompts her directly: "Oxye, a few of the skeletons turn suddenly turn away from the group and charge at you.
-What do you do?"

 The GM calls for rolls at their discretion.
 This means that a player may sometimes narrate several actions before being called to roll.
 When this happens, it is the GM that determines which bloodline score should be rolled.